Toys "R" Us Canada

-Toys "R" Us (Canada) Ltd. is a Canadian chain of toy stores.
-It was founded by the Canadian franchise of U.S. toy retail chain Toys "R" Us; as of 2018, however, it operates independently and is based in Concord, Ontario, serving locations throughout Canada.
+Toys "R" Us (Canada) Ltd is a retailer founded by the American Toys "R" Us in 1984.
+It is owned by Ad Populum LLC and operated by Putman Investments, who also operate HMV concessions in its locations.

-It was owned by its American parent company from 1984 to 2018.
+In September 2017, Toys "R" Us in the United States filed for bankruptcy, the Canadian division's trademarks and 82 locations became independently owned by Fairfax Financial in May 2018, and then by Putman Investments in August 2021.
+The chain filed for Companies' Creditors Arrangement Act protection (CCAA) in February 2026, after closing a significant number of locations in the year prior.

+As of September 2026, the chain currently has 4 locations: Hamilton, Sarnia, Sherway and South Edmonton.

+History

+Toys "R" Us Canada first arrived in 1984 and had consisted of independent stores, seasonal businesses within department stores and one major toy-store chain, Toys & Wheels, which had later when defunct in 1995.
+These were massive destination stores that would carry everything in their particular niche category.

+The first store was opened in Brampton, Ontario in 1978 followed by dozens of more.
+The stores were set up as massive, 50,000-square-foot, stand alone destination stores, such as the outlet that opened in 1990 on Lougheed Highway in Coquitlam.

 In September 2017, Toys "R" Us filed for Chapter 11 bankruptcy protection, and closed all U.S. locations in June 2018.
 Toys "R" Us pursued a sale of the Canadian division, including the possibility of bundling them with top-performing U.S. stores.
 The Canadian unit had annual sales of $1.08 billion at the time of the filing, and had to file for protection from its creditors due to the default of its U.S.-based businesses.

 In April 2018, it was announced that Fairfax Financial would acquire the 82 Toys "R" Us locations in Canada for $300 million, with the stores continuing to use the Toys "R" Us name.
+A couple of months later, the first Canadian store to close was in Richmond Hill, Ontario.
 In 2021, Sunrise Records owner Doug Putman, through his Putman Investments, announced he would buy Toys "R" Us Canada (which now comprised 81 locations) from Fairfax Financial.

 In January 2024, the chain announced that it would revive the HMV brand in Canada (which Putman had acquired via Sunrise in 2019) as a store-within-a-store concept at Toys "R" Us Canada locations, stocking music, home video, and memorabilia such as books and clothing.
 The departments began to launch at selected locations in the Greater Toronto Area, and were expected to be deployed at other locations throughout the year.
+Later in 2024, large quantities of overstock from the failed Rooms + Spaces chain was moved into Toys "R" Us Canada stores.

+In October 2025, the chain announced it had suffered a major data breach.